mari-mizutani/Client-Project/definition.md

 - Website development: www.olafresco.com
 - Good quality tablet, mobile, and desktop responsiveness
 - The home page should be minimal in design and deliver a good user experience.
-Only 3 tabs on the home page (placed on top of the page): Our plans, How it works, Menus.
+Only 4 tabs on the home page (placed on top of the page): About us, How it works, Plans, Menus.

 ## Project Objectives
 - Develop a website for OlaFresco in one month- launch date 25 September- with a total budget of €3,000.